 5. Resource Repository: A central location for all safety resources, including documents, videos, links, etc.

-6. Cross Platform: App accessibility on both Android and iOS
+6. Cross Platform: Emergency notification app accessibility on both Android and iOS

-The more advanced mobile apps should offer the following functions:
+The more advanced emergency notification apps should offer the following functions:

-- - Dynamic Updates: Immediate updates to the app without any action being taken by the subscriber or external third party -- The ability to regularly roll out new capabilities as your needs evolve without requiring your users to download anything
+- Dynamic Updates: Immediate updates to the emergency notification app without any action being taken by the subscriber or external third party -- The ability to regularly roll out new capabilities as your needs evolve without requiring your users to download anything

-In conclusion, emergency alert and incident management apps provide organizations with an additional communication channel to reach their users.
-Mobile apps enable you to quickly gain actionable information from subscribers through polling, tip submissions, and telemetry from devices, such as the user’s location.
+In conclusion, emergency notification apps provide organizations with an additional communication channel to reach their users.
+Emergency notification apps enable you to quickly gain actionable information from subscribers through polling, tip submissions, and telemetry from devices, such as the user’s location.
 Follow up communications can then be sent to successively more targeted groups based on the information received.
-Mobile apps are an important extension to an organization’s emergency communications strategy, but should not be the only means of connecting with your people in crisis situations.
+Emergency notification apps are an important extension to an organization’s emergency communications strategy, but should not be the only means of connecting with your people in crisis situations.